kbase/kb_sdk/README.md

 Note that async methods should always require authentication because we assume that compute resources will always have to be tracked per user.

-To compile the KIDL file, there is a `compile` subcommand of `kb-module-builder` which takes as input the KIDL file, and generates the client/server/executable wrapper.
+To compile the KIDL file, there is a `compile` subcommand of `kb-mobu` which takes as input the KIDL file, and generates the client/server/executable wrapper.
 Run it as:

-    kb-module-builder compile [MyModule.spec]
+    kb-mobu compile [MyModule.spec]

 If the KIDL file is valid, you will not see any output.
 If there are syntax errors, those will be printed.
 The command does not actually generate any code until the appropriate parameters are set.
-Run the `kb-module-builder` help for full parameter options, but for example, we can generate a Python server and client created in the 'lib' directory by running this:
+Run the `kb-mobu` help for full parameter options, but for example, we can generate a Python server and client created in the 'lib' directory by running this:

-    kb-module-builder compile [MyModule.spec] \
+    kb-mobu compile [MyModule.spec] \
         --out lib
         --pysrvname biokbase.mymodule.MyModuleServer
         --pyclname biokbase.mymodule.MyModuleClient

 Previously the Server/Implementation stubs that are generated could only be run as a Service.
-The module_builder allows us to run that code directly as a command line script in Python, Perl or as an executable jar in Java.
+The module builder allows us to run that code directly as a command line script in Python, Perl or as an executable jar in Java.

 For instance, in a Perl example, you could directly invoke a Perl server